DangerousThings/flexsecure-applets/docs/applets/3-hmac-sha1.md

 This applet behaves the same way as the challenge-response functionality on a Yubikey.
 However, it cannot be initialized using the Yubikey Personalization GUI tools, because these require a USB connection.
 Instead, various other tools can be used.

-First of all, make sure no YubiKey is connected to your PC, or it might be overwritten if you are not careful.
+First of all, make sure no YubiKeys are connected to your PC, or it might be overwritten if you are not careful.

 Second, make sure to keep a backup of your secret key somewhere.